 The final option would be moving straight to a twin (or bigger) sized bed.
 With the twin bed, you won’t have to spend money on a toddler bed, only to have to buy a twin bed a year or so later.
 So, this may be the most economical option in the long run.
-In order to keep your little one safe from rolling out of the bed, you’re going to want either a bed rail or these bumpers.

 How to prepare for the transition to a big kid bed